For children who are 3 – 5 years old by August 31.

 What parents will get out of the co-op experience:

 Parents attend monthly parent education classes.
 They are typically held in the evening, in conjunction with the monthly business meeting for the co-op.
-In fall 2020, parent education will be held online and will move to in-person as schools are allowed to open.
+In 2020-21, parent education will be held online and will move to in-person as schools are allowed to open.
 Classes will include research-based information on topics such as: developmental milestones, emotion coaching, positive discipline, managing screen time, sibling rivalry and family relationships, and foundations for school success.
 Instructors may use Breakout Rooms for small group discussion, and emphasis will be on collaborative learning among the group.
 Parents become part of a supportive community of families, building close connections and long-lasting friendships.

 Parents also learn from the children’s teacher and the parent educator about how they can best support their child’s learning, both in a class, and in daily life at home.
 By participating in online classes or working with children in the in-person classroom, they develop a better understanding of their own children and other children: what’s developmentally appropriate, how temperament affects each child, and how social interactions between children can be nurtured.